Home

 Underground-Homes.com

-Underground homes or earth-sheltered dwellings as some call them lie mostly beneath the Earth's surface.
-These houses are inexpensive to heat and cool since the surrounding soil acts as natural insulation.
-Those who design underground homes have come up with several methods for regulating the temperature.
+Underground homes or earth-sheltered houses, as some call them, reside beneath the Earth's surface (at least partially).
+These houses are inexpensive to heat and cool since the surrounding soil acts as nature's insulation.
+Those who design underground dwellings have come up with several methods for regulating the temperature.

-Underground buildings (at least some) depend entirely upon the insulation provided by the soil surrounding walls and floors.
+Underground buildings (at least some) depend upon the soil that surrounds the walls and floors (or even ceilings) to provide insulation.
 Others, however, have tubes channeled through them to bring in fresh air.
 Still others use a heat pump to regulate temperatures.

-Most underground dwellings are made of concrete and one can expect to pay 10-percent more for construction of these earth-sheltered structures than a typical home.
+Most underground dwellings are made of concrete.
+In some parts of the country (or world), one can expect to pay 10-percent more for construction of these earth-sheltered structures than for a typical home.
 Enthusiasts say, though, that at least 10-percent or more is saved from lower maintenance and energy costs.
 Subsurface homes are not suitable, though for northern, permafrost regions or for most areas on flood plains.

 The U. S. Department of Energy (DOE) agrees with the energy savings of underground or earth-sheltered homes saying, "If you are looking for a home with many energy-efficient features that will provide a comfortable, tranquil, weather-resistant atmosphere, an earth-sheltered house could be right for you."

-The DOE differentiates between underground houses, which are almost completely below the surface of the topsoil and earth-berm homes which may have one or two sides exposed, such as elevational and penetrational.
+The DOE differentiates between underground houses, which are almost completely below the surface of the topsoil and earth-berm homes which may have one or two sides exposed, such as elevational and penetrational houses.

 Some other advantages of building underground are lower insurance premiums, natural sound insulation, less susceptibility to fire, high winds, hailstorms and tornadoes to name a few.
-Privacy is another issue stated by underground dwelling enthusiasts, which lured them to build below the surface.
+Privacy is another issue stated by underground dwelling enthusiasts and homeowners, which has lured them to build below the surface.

 A Community of Underground Homes

-I know a few of you who will dig that.
+I know some of you who will dig that.
 Oh, the humanity!